Avoid these hurdles in your SharePoint ECM plan.

 However, it is important to remember that the data in the LOB application is the “source of truth” for a contract, invoice, HR document, etc. But it is not prudent to store all of that information on all of the documents that relate to that LOB record.
 If this is done, then a synchronization will need to be in place (usually with custom code) in order to harmonize the data when the main record changes in the LOB application.
 Essentially, by replicating the data from your LOB system into your SharePoint ECM plan, you're making the data collection and verification more complicated than it needs to be.

-Good examples of data points to include in your SharePoint ECM plan would be: last name, date ranges, purchase order numbers, etc.
+Good examples of data points to include in your SharePoint ECM plan are last name, date ranges, purchase order numbers, etc.

 Similar to storing too much LOB data on documents, there are other extreme cases of storing too many data points pertaining to documents.
 In addition to speed and size issues, this commonly requires the end users to key in too much metadata for each document during the capture process.
 Having too much data connected to your documents just complicates your SharePoint libraries and lists later on, making it harder to find documents when you need them.

-When users feel like they are storing more data per document that is necessary, they will often not filled in fields, create abbreviations, or other easier ways to just get the document captured and into SharePoint.
-This renders the data that was keyed by users who in useless when finding documents.
+When users feel like they are storing more data per document than is necessary, they will often not fill in fields, create abbreviations, or find easier ways to just get the document captured and into SharePoint.
+This renders the data that was keyed in by users useless when finding documents.
 Remember, you want your SharePoint ECM system to be easy for users to adopt, not cause them to have more work than needed.

 When developing your SharePoint ECM plan, it's important to consider the common mistakes.